Hawaiian Monarch

 No analysis available

-Concrete construction is strongly supported by the MLS history: 15 of 20 current listings list CONCRE, with historically similar coverage.
-No remarks contradict the material, and the repeated building-wide listings look like consistent MLS data rather than a one-off agent note.
+Concrete construction is strongly supported by the MLS history for Hawaiian Monarch: 16 of 20 current listings show CONCRE in construction_materials.
+None of the public remarks suggest a change away from concrete, and the building’s repeated high-rise condo-hotel listings are consistent with concrete construction.
+Evidence appears to be MLS-wide rather than a one-off agent note.

 Very limited MLS checkbox signal (only 1 of 20 current listings checked 'DOUWAL') and no public remarks mention 'double wall' or similar.
 Given lack of historical support and absence in remarks, the single checkbox likely reflects an agent error/copy-paste rather than a building feature.